TIME TO READ: 3m 30s

-When deciding on a design for your outdoor shower, consider your surrounding garden and the architecture.
+When choosing your shower design, consider your surrounding garden and the architecture.
 A well-designed shower is integrated into the outdoor space and has a similar look.
 A simple way to seamlessly connect this feature is to pick up on some of the finishes or colours of the home.
-For example, you may choose to surround your shower with a wall using stone that features in the architecture or lay the same tiles that surround your pool.
+For example, you may choose to surround your shower with a wall using stone that features in the architecture, or lay the same tiles surrounding your pool.

-You may also want your outdoor shower to marry well with the style of garden.
-A Balinese style shower will work well in a tropical garden setting.
-Whereas a more streamlined design with traditional tapware would suit a classic garden.
+You may also want your shower to marry well with the style of garden.
+A Balinese-style shower will work well in a tropical garden setting, whereas a more streamlined design with traditional tapware would suit a classic garden.

 2. Consider the environmental impact

-As with anything outdoors, taking into account the environmental impact on your outdoor shower is essential if you want it to last.
-If you live in a coastal area, for example, you’ll need to consider the impact of the salty sea air on the showers componentry.
+As with anything outdoors, taking into account the environmental impact on your shower is essential if you want it to last.
+For example, if you live in a coastal area, you’ll need to consider the impact of the salty sea air on the shower’s componentry.
 Install unsuitable fixtures and you’re likely to experience rust and corrosion.

 A key factor when planning an outdoor shower is to consider the performance of your finishes.
-If you’re looking at fixtures such as copper, chrome and powder-coated steel, compare their performance against rain, wind, dust, dirt and UV.
+If you’re thinking about fixtures such as copper, chrome and powder-coated steel, compare their performance against rain, wind, dust, dirt and UV.

 3. Select the right location

-Establishing the right location for your fitting is another key step in planning an outdoor shower and will greatly depend on how you wish to use it.
+Establishing the right location for your shower is another crucial step in the planning process and will greatly depend on how you wish to use it.
 If it’s for washing off after a trip to the beach, you’ll want to position your shower near the entrance to your property or house.
-Installing the shower close to your pool is ideal or near direct access to the house if you’re wanting to create an outdoor bathroom.
+Installing the shower close to your pool or near direct access to the house is ideal if you’re wanting to create an outdoor bathroom.